In Maryland, competitive US House race focuses on abortion, economy and immigration - WTOP News

 Parrott is a longtime resident of Hagerstown, a small city in western Maryland surrounded by farmland.
 A traffic engineer by trade, he said he can relate to people dealing with high grocery bills and unaffordable housing.

-In a last-minute attempt to garner more votes before Election Day, House Majority Leader Steve Scalise visited western Maryland on Thursday and held a news conference along with other Republican leaders voicing his support for Parrott and calling the candidate “an engineer who knows how to break the gridlock in Washington.”
+In a last-minute attempt to garner more votes before Election Day, House Majority Leader Steve Scalise visited western Maryland on Thursday and voiced his support for Parrott, calling the candidate “an engineer who knows how to break the gridlock in Washington.”

-Hours later, McClain Delaney appeared in a Washington suburb alongside Maryland Gov. Wes Moore and other state and local officials who spoke about the importance of strengthening Democratic presence in Congress, especially as Republicans try to hold onto a slim House majority.
+Hours later, McClain Delaney appeared in a Washington suburb alongside Maryland Gov. Wes Moore and spoke about the importance of strengthening Democratic presence in Congress, especially as Republicans try to hold onto a slim House majority.

 “Every seat matters,” Raskin, of Maryland’s 8th Congressional District, said at the campaign event.